erikringsmuth/requirejs-router/README.md

 ```

 ## Demo Site
-The RequireJS Router was written alongside [view.js](https://github.com/erikringsmuth/view-js).
-The site's source is available in the [gh-pages branch of view-js](https://github.com/erikringsmuth/view-js/tree/gh-pages).
-The router is configured in [/js/main.js](https://github.com/erikringsmuth/view-js/blob/gh-pages/js/main.js).
-Both view.js and the RequireJS Router are licensed under MIT.
+The RequireJS Router was written alongside [nex-js](https://github.com/erikringsmuth/nex-js).
+The site's source is available in the [gh-pages branch of nex-js](https://github.com/erikringsmuth/nex-js/tree/gh-pages).
+The router is configured in [/js/main.js](https://github.com/erikringsmuth/nex-js/blob/gh-pages/js/main.js).
+Both nex-js and the RequireJS Router are licensed under MIT.

 ## Running Tests
 Open `/tests/SpecRunner.html` and make sure all tests pass.
 The tests are written using Jasmine.